-Use this number to vote by phone or Internet

-ГН R" APPROVAL OF THE 2004 SYPRIS EQUITY l .
-Election of the following Class II direct Nominees: R. Scott Gill Roger W. Johnson Robert Sroka. or nominees for three-year terms expiring in 20 007: The Board of Directors recommends a vote "FOR" all the above nominees. ☐ FOR ALL ☐ WITHHOLD ALL ☐ FOR ALL EXCEPT (INSTRUCTIONS: TO WITHHOLD TO VOTE FOR ANY INDIVIDUAL WRITE THAT NOMINEE'S NAME SPACE PROVIDED ABOVE.)
-NOMINEE, 2 .
-Approval of the 2004 Sypris Equity Pla n. $\Box$ FOR ☐ AGAINST □ ABSTAIN 3.
-In their discretion, the proxies are author the Annual Meeting. orized to vote upon such other business as may properly co me before the Annual Meeting and any adjournment of f Date: , , 20 00 4 SIGNATURE(S) SIGNATURE(S) Please sign as name appears hereon.
-When shares at held by joint tenants, both should sign.
-When signin as attorney, executor, administrator, trustee, or guardian, please give full title as such.
-If a corporati please sign full corporate name by President or othe g on,
+PLEASE MARK VOTE SYPRIS SOLUTIONS, IN IN OVAL IN THE FOLLOWING M NC.
+IANNER USING DARK INK ONLY. 🗆 Use th [ ] is number to vote by phone or Internet E PROXY WILL BE VOTED "FOR" ALL TH THE STOCKHOLDER.
+IF NO DIRECTION IS SUPPLIED AND "FOR" APPROVAL OF THE 2004 SYPRIS EQUITY , 1.
+Election of the following Class II director nomi Nominees: R. Scott Gill Roger W. Johnson Robert Sroka. nees for three-year terms expiring in 20 )07: The Board of Directors recommends a vote " FOR" all the above nominees. □ FOR ALL □ WITHHOLD ALL □ FOR ALL EXCEPT (INSTRUCTIONS: TO WITHHOLD AUTH TO VOTE FOR ANY INDIVIDUAL NOMIN WRITE THAT NOMINEE'S NAME ON TH SPACE PROVIDED ABOVE.)
+NEE, 2.
+Approval of the 2004 Sypris Equity Plan. □ FOR □ AGAINST □ ABSTAIN 3.
+In their discretion, the proxies are authorized to the Annual Meeting. vote upon such other business as may properly come before the Annual Meeting and any adjournment of

+Date:

+SIGNATURE(S)

+SIGNATURE(S)

+Please sign as name appears hereon.
+When shares are held by joint tenants, both should sign.
+When signing as attorney, executor, administrator, trustee, or guardian, please give full title as such.
+If a corporation, please sign full corporate name by President or other authorized officer.
+If a partnership, please sign in partnership name by authorized person.